 Prior to coming to AFNORTH please make contact via email or phone.
-All children need a Pupil Information Profile (PIP) completed by the family and their previous school.
+All children need an Education Overseas Supportability (EOS) form completed by the family and their previous school.
 You need to submit this with your child’s “application for admission form” as soon as possible; without this it is not possible to enrol your child.
 From these, we can assess as to whether we can meet your child’s needs in Brunssum.
-A Certificate of Educational Clearance is issued after the information has been processed.
+A Certificate of Educational Clearance is issued after the information has been processed; additional information may be sought from the school or yourself at this point.

-If the PIP, conversations with parents or other paperwork received by the school indicate a high level of need and multi-agency involvement, the school will request a MOD ASSESSMENT OF SUPPORTABILITY OVERSEAS (MASO). where additional information may be sought, to check that needs can be met overseas.
+If the EOS, conversations with parents or other paperwork received by the school indicate a high level of need and multi-agency involvement, the school will request a MOD ASSESSMENT OF SUPPORTABILITY OVERSEAS (MASO). to check that needs can be met overseas.

 What is a MASO?